Name: Melanie Conroy | Department:World Languages & Literatures |

 Review of "Femmes poètes du XIXe siècle: Une anthologie.
 Christine Planté" (Lyon: Presses Universitaires de Lyon, 2010).
 Nineteenth-Century French Studies: 39.3, pp. 350-52.

-“Frank Kafker and the social history of eighteenth-century encyclopedism,” with Gregory S. Brown, Specialized Dictionaries and Encyclopedias, 1650-1800, ed.
-Jeffrey Loveland, Oxford University Studies in the Enlightenment, Liverpool: Liverpool UP, 2023.
+“Frank Kafker and the Social History of Eighteenth-Century Encyclopedism,” with Gregory S. Brown.
+Specialized Dictionaries and Encyclopedias, 1650-1800, ed.
+Jeffrey Loveland, Oxford University Studies in the Enlightenment (Liverpool: Liverpool UP, 2024), pp. 385-402.

-“Visualizing the Evolution of Historical Networks Using Small Multiples in Grid Charts,” with Kimmo Elo, Malte Rehbein, and Linda von Keyserlingk, Journal of Historical Network Research, Vol. 7 No. 1 (2022): 86-113.
+“Visualizing the Evolution of Historical Networks Using Small Multiples in Grid Charts,” with Kimmo Elo, Malte Rehbein, and Linda von Keyserlingk, Journal of Historical Network Research 7:1 (2022): 86-113.

-“The Eighteenth-Century French Academic Network,” Networks of European Enlightenment, edited by Dan Edelstein and Chloe Summers Edmondson, Oxford University Studies in the Enlightenment (Liverpool: Liverpool UP, 2019), pp. 225-49.
+“The Eighteenth-Century French Academic Network."
+Networks of European Enlightenment, eds.
+Dan Edelstein and Chloe Summers Edmondson, Oxford University Studies in the Enlightenment (Liverpool: Liverpool UP, 2019), pp. 225-49.

-“Teaching Republican Culture through Caricature: The Scandal of Charlie Hebdo,” MLA's Teaching Representations of the French Revolution, edited by Julia V. Douthwaite, Catriona Seth, and Antoinette Sol (New York: MLA, 2018) pp. 128-39.
+“Teaching Republican Culture through Caricature: The Scandal of Charlie Hebdo.”
+MLA's Teaching Representations of the French Revolution, eds.
+Julia V. Douthwaite, Catriona Seth, and Antoinette Sol (New York: MLA, 2018), pp. 128-39.

-“Reviving the Art of Sociability: Madame de Genlis’s Post-Revolutionary Salon at the Arsenal,” Special Issue of RELIEF, Madame de Genlis et la pensée des Lumières, edited by Alicia C. Montoya, 7:1 (2013), pp. 106-122.
+“Reviving the Art of Sociability: Madame de Genlis’s Post-Revolutionary Salon at the Arsenal,” Special Issue of RELIEF, Madame de Genlis et la pensée des Lumières, ed.
+Alicia C. Montoya, 7:1 (2013), pp. 106-122.

 "Real-Life Technology and the L2 French Classroom: Using Images, Charts, and Maps to Stimulate Conversation," AATF 2014 Conference Proceedings.